Three mayoral races you should know about

 Despite low-lying south Dunedin being one of the most at-risk areas in Aotearoa when it comes to sea level rise, McNeilly says the issue doesn't appear to be guiding voters this year.

-"I think climate change is something we can feel will loom over us like a dark cloud and we just choose to ignore it - and we know about dark clouds in Dunedin," he says.
+"I think climate change is something we can feel will loom over us like a dark cloud and we just choose to ignore it - and we know about dark clouds in Dunedin.

 "I think the one to watch will be the former Forbury Park racecourse.
 A massive plot of land, it was a flood-affected area in 2015.